timo-drick/Multiplatform-Preview/README.md

 }
 ```

 You also need the plugin.
-It is published alread to the  marketplace so just search for HotPreview.
+It is published already to the  marketplace so just search for HotPreview.
 If you want to compile it yourself please see documentation in the intellij project:
 [intellij-plugin](intellij-plugin/README.md)